 The other side of skipping meals, is then feeling ravenous and going into a starve and binge cycle.
 Be kind to your body and digestive system, giving it drops of energy along the way and not leaving your tank empty or overflowing.
 Prioritise a healthy relationship with food, always.

 To really understand what you’re eating consider ‘tracking’ it, not forever, but for a short period of time to understand what makes up the majority of your food intake.
 There’s a lot of controversy around calorie counting or tracking macros, and I think this stems from the mindset.

 What is a calorie, do you ever think about it?
 A calorie is a unit of heat energy.
 Our bodies see calories as it’s energy to produce heat, which fuels our body just like charge powers the device you’re reading this on.
 Somewhere along the way calories changed from being a measure of energy, to being almost solely associated with restriction and diet culture.

 In my opinion calories are a really useful tool to understand how much energy you need to fuel your body.
-Are you under-fuelling it, is that why you get that 4pm slump or is it simply because you need to get up from your desk and do the Macarena for morale?!
+Are you under nourishing it, is that why you get that 4pm slump or is it simply because you need to get up from your desk and do the macarena for morale?!

 Personally I find it to be an incredibly useful tool with myself and the personal training clients I see, making sure I consume enough energy (calories) for my increased or reduced activity level, and have a well balanced diet across carbohydrate/fats/protein (macronutrients).